-How do I enroll in the waiver program?
+How do I sign up and enroll in the Pennsylvania CHC Medicaid waiver program?

-Below, we outline the steps in detail to enroll with the waiver program in detail.
-Also, be sure to check out our resource guide handout on the process to download here.
+Below, we outline the step by step guide to sign up and enroll with the waiver program in detail.
+Also, be sure to check out our printable handout on the process to download here.

-STEP 1: Apply for and get approved for medical assistance through the state of Pennsylvania
+Apply for and get approved for medical assistance through the state of Pennsylvania, also known as Medicaid

 - If you have already qualified for Medical Assistance, please proceed to step 2.

 - Go to https://www.compass.state.pa.us/ and register and fill out the registration information for the state of Pennsylvania’s health and human service programs.